jagonzalr/jagonzalr/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on [Iyris](https://iyris.com/) and [Transcribe Ninja](https://transcribeninja.com/).
+- 🔭 I’m currently working at [SoSafe](https://sosafe-awareness.com/).
-- 🌱 I’m currently learning Typescript.
+- 🌱 I’m currently learning how to make my own mole.
 - 👯 I’m looking to collaborate on EdTech, FinTech, Generative AI and helping SMEs.
 - 💬 Ask me about serverlesss, event driven architecture, movies and Mexican food.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/jagonzalr/)